isomerpages/sndgo-corp/media-hub/parliament/_posts/2023-02-22-post-Government web services and data hosting (PQ reply by SMS Janil Puthucheary).md

 description: ""
 image: ""
 ---
-Availability, data security and procurement policy of Government web services and data
+Availability, data security and procurement policy of Government web services and data hosted on commercial data centres
 --------